 Have you ever seen anything like this before?
 Me neither!
-Another free thing to do in Milan - yay!
+The Vertical Forest is another free thing to see in Milan - yay!

 A short walk from the Vertical Forest is Eataly!
 If you love food, this is where you need to go.
 There are three floors of restaurants, cafes, and Italian goods to explore here.
 If you're staying in the area, it's a good spot for breakfast too.
 Add this to your list, even if you're only got a two day itinerary of Milan planned.